rust-secure-code/cargo-supply-chain/Readme.md

 # cargo-supply-chain

-Gather author, contributor, owner data on crates in your dependency graph.
+Gather author, contributor, publisher data on crates in your dependency graph.

 There are some use cases: